LCrew/matchzy-auto-tournament/docs/features/shuffle-tournament-complex-solution.md

 #### Rating Management

 - **Initial Rating Assignment**:
-  - Admin can set starting rating for each player individually
+  - Admin can set starting Skill Rating for each player individually
   - Support for bulk import of starting ratings
-  - **Default Starting Rating**: 3000 (FaceIT-style default for new players)
+  - **Default Starting Skill Rating**: 1500 (OpenSkill ordinal ≈ 0 mapped to 1500)
     - Applied automatically when no rating is specified during player creation
     - Used when creating players from Players page without rating
     - Used when creating players from Teams page without rating
     - Used when bulk importing players without rating field
-  - Default starting rating is configurable globally in application **Settings** (Default Player ELO)
+  - There is no longer a configurable global “Default Player ELO” slider; instead the system uses the fixed Skill Rating mapping.
   - Import from existing system/Excel (future enhancement)

 - **Editing Player ELO After Creation**: